oneapi-src/level-zero-spec/scripts/core/INTRO.md

 - work submission into a command queue is free-threaded
 - multiple, simulateneous threads may encode multiple command lists independently
 - the application is responsible for ensuring multiple, simultaneous threads are not modifying mutable objects;
-such as command queues and command lists
+  such as command lists
-- the application is responsible for ensuring the GPU is not accessing objects before they are modified, resued or destroyed;
+- the application is responsible for ensuring the device is not accessing objects before they are modified, resued or destroyed;
   such as memory, images and command lists
 - there is no implicit garbage collection performed by the implementation

 ${"#"} <a name="drv">Drivers</a>